Sparsest Piecewise-Linear Regression of One-Dimensional Data: Introduction

-From a numerical standpoint, there exist several different strategies to solve the CBP or the BLASSO.
+From a numerical standpoint, there exist several different strategies to solve these problems.
 A first one is based on spatial discretization which leads back to the LASSO and algorithms such as FISTA~\cite{Beck2009fast}.
 There are also greedy algorithms such as continuous-domain Orthogonal Matching Pursuit (OMP)~\cite{Elvira2019Omp}.
 In special setups (typically Fourier measurements), it is possible to reformulate the optimization problems as semidefinite programs~\cite{candes2014towards,de2016exact,Catala2017low}.
 Finally, recent developments based on the Frank-Wolfe (FW) algorithm~\cite{Frank1956algorithm} solve the BLASSO directly over the space of Radon measures~\cite{Bredies2013inverse}.
 These FW-based methods improve on the traditional FW algorithm due to the possibility of moving the spikes in the continuous domain to further decrease the objective function~\cite{boyd2017alternating,denoyelle2019sliding,courbot2019sparse,flinth2019linear}.